soundofit/cheat-sheets/javascript/for-loop-cheat-sheet.md

 ```

 ### Usage
-The ES1 for...in loop can be used to loop over object keys when the order of the keys is not important as the order is not guaranteed by the ES1 for...in loop.
+The ES1 `for...in` loop can be used to loop over object keys when the order of the keys is not important as the order is not guaranteed by the ES1 for...in loop.

 ### Returning
-Using the `return` keyword within the block of the ES1 for...in loop throws `Uncaught SyntaxError: Illegal return statement`.
+Using the `return` keyword within the block of the ES1 `for...in` loop throws `Uncaught SyntaxError: Illegal return statement`.

-### Breaking
+### Halting
-The ES1 for...in loop can be halted using the `break` keyword.
+The ES1 `for...in` loop can be explicitly halted:
+* by using the `break` keyword, or
+* through throwing an exception.

 ---